garagehive/garagehive.github.io/docs/garagehive-onlinebooking-setup.md

 2. On the **Online Booking Setup** page, scroll down to **Deposit Payments** FastTab.
 3. Enter the **Payment Gateway Code** for the **Stripe** payment method, select either **Full Amount** or **Fixed Amount**, depending on the prepayment requirement.
+   * **Full Payment** - This is the total booking amount.
+   * **Fixed Amount** - This is a specific amount you choose, which is less than the total booking amount.
-4. If you selected **Fixed Amount**, the **Deposit Payment Amount** field will appear.
+1. If you selected **Fixed Amount**, the **Deposit Payment Amount** field will appear.
 Enter the amount to be paid upfront to secure the booking.

    ![](media/garagehive-onlinebooking-deposit-payment2.png)

-5. After adding the **Deposit Payment** setup, a new page will be available in the online booking.
+2. After adding the **Deposit Payment** setup, a new page will be available in the online booking.

    ![](media/garagehive-onlinebooking-deposit-payment4.png)

-6. Once the payment is successful, the payment notification will appear in the **Comments** section of the Jobsheet.
+3. Once the payment is successful, the payment notification will appear in the **Comments** section of the Jobsheet.

    ![](media/garagehive-onlinebooking-deposit-payment5.png)

-7. When the job is complete and you **Take Payment** from the Jobsheet, the deposit paid online will be shown in the **Available Deposit** field.
+4. When the job is complete and you **Take Payment** from the Jobsheet, the deposit paid online will be shown in the **Available Deposit** field.
-8. Use the **Apply Deposit Amount** action to apply the deposit to the work in the Jobsheet.
+5. Use the **Apply Deposit Amount** action to apply the deposit to the work in the Jobsheet.

    ![](media/garagehive-onlinebooking-deposit-payment6.png)